Definitions

 Evaluating a word in context

 This is a multiple-choice exercise to help learn one of the new words, of your choice.
 Create six sentences with a word missing, and 4 choices as possible answers.
-In three of the six sentences, the new word you have chosen is the only right answer.
+In three — and only three — of the six sentences, the new word you have chosen is the only right answer.
 In the other three sentences, the new word you have chosen is not the right answer and only one of the other choices is the right answer.
 Only one of the four choices for each sentence can be correct for particular sentence; the other three choices do not fit the meaning.
 All of the answers provided must be about the same length, and all must be the same part of speech as the new word you have chosen.
-Do not provide the correct answer for any of the sentences.
+Do not indicate (by bold font or any other means) which word is the correct answer.
 Shuffle the sentences so that the new word you have chosen as the correct word is random across the sentences.
 Shuffle the position of the new word you have chosen in the list of four choices across the sentences.
-Be careful to follow the prompt explicitly.
+You must follow the prompt explicitly.

 Using words in a thematic set

-Create a story of no more than 250 words on any topic that uses all the new words one time only.
-The words should be distributed naturally throughout the story in random order, so that no two uses of the same word are consecutive.
+Create a story of no more than 150 words on any topic that uses all the new words one time only.
+The words should be distributed naturally throughout the story in random order.
 Use each new word with its most common meaning.
 The story should sound like a real narrative, with multiple characters, dialogue, description and action.
 Show the new words in boldface font.
 The new words should fit naturally into the context of the sentence in which they appear.
+Set the story in Baylor University, using insider information about Baylor, and appropriate local idioms.
 Follow the prompt exactly.